basho/basho_docs/content/riak/kv/2.0.7/developing/usage/search-schemas.md

 > **Note on Search 2.0 vs. Legacy Search**
 >
-> This document refers to the new Riak Search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
-For information about the deprecated Riak Search, visit [the old Using Riak Search docs](http://docs.basho.com/riak/1.4.10/dev/using/search/).
+> This document refers to the new Riak search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
+For information about the deprecated Riak search, visit [the old Using Riak search docs](http://docs.basho.com/riak/1.4.10/dev/using/search/).

-Riak Search is built for ease of use, allowing you to write values into Riak and query for values using Solr.
-Riak Search does a lot of work under the hood to convert your values---plain text, JSON, XML, [Riak Data Types](/riak/kv/2.0.7/developing/data-types/), and [more](/riak/kv/2.0.7/developing/usage/custom-extractors)---into something that can be indexed and searched later.
+Riak search is built for ease of use, allowing you to write values into Riak and query for values using Solr.
+Riak search does a lot of work under the hood to convert your values---plain text, JSON, XML, [Riak Data Types](/riak/kv/2.0.7/developing/data-types/), and [more](/riak/kv/2.0.7/developing/usage/custom-extractors)---into something that can be indexed and searched later.
 Nonetheless, you must still instruct Riak/Solr how to index a value.
 Are you providing and array of strings?
 An integer?
 A date?
 Is your text in English or Russian?
-You can provide such instructions to Riak Search by defining a Solr **schema**.
+You can provide such instructions to Riak search by defining a Solr **schema**.

 ## The Default Schema

-Riak Search comes bundled with a default schema named `_yz_default`.
+Riak search comes bundled with a default schema named `_yz_default`.
 The default schema covers a wide range of possible field types.
 You can find the default schema [on GitHub](https://raw.github.com/basho/yokozuna/develop/priv/default_schema.xml).
 While using the default schema provides an easy path to starting